the-qa-company/scoop-bucket/README.md

 ## How do I install these manifests?

-To add this bucket, run `scoop bucket add scoop bucket add the-qa-company https://github.com/the-qa-company/scoop-bucket.git`.
+To add this bucket, run `scoop bucket add the-qa-company https://github.com/the-qa-company/scoop-bucket.git`.

 To install, do `scoop install <manifest>`.